 Consider a spike aerator for less compacted soil, such as loam or sand.
 Spike aeration is ideal when readying your lawn for overseeding or creating better access to the root system when prepping for fertilisation.

 To determine the type of soil you have in your lawn, grab some soil in your hand and squeeze.
-If the soil is sandy or loamy, you will feel a gritty element.
+You will feel a gritty element if the soil is sandy or loamy.
 You won't be able to roll it.
 Instead, it will fall through your fingers.
 Clay soil, however, has a smearing element that is easy to roll into a desired shape.

 #3 - Storage Space

-Storage space is another important factor to consider when choosing a lawn aerator, especially if you have limited storage space available.
-Powered aerators, in particular, can be quite large and bulky, so it's important to ensure that you have adequate storage space before making your purchase.
+Storage space is another essential factor when choosing a lawn aerator, especially if you have limited storage space.
+Powered aerators, in particular, can be pretty large and bulky, so it's essential to ensure that you have adequate storage space before making your purchase.

 If you have limited storage space, a manual or handheld aerator may be a better choice, as it typically takes up less space and can be easily stored in a shed or garage.
 Additionally, some models of powered aerators can be folded or collapsed for easier storage, so be sure to look for these features when evaluating your aerator.